 A few customers have previously asked, can you put a hot tub in a shed?
 This depends on the type you have as a lot of sheds aren’t suitable.
 Some sheds are not able to carry the weight of your tub, since it needs to stand on concrete slabs or hard flooring to function.
 Ventilation is also necessary to let the steam escape if you have a wooden shed, as the moisture from the hot tub will make your shed rot.

-If you’re undecided whether an indoor hot tub is for you, why not invest in a gazebo?
+If you’re undecided whether an indoor hot tub is for you, why not invest in a tub or lazy spa gazebo?

-Providing shelter from the wind and rain, a gazebo can make a great addition to your hot tub set-up.
+Providing shelter from the wind and rain, a canopy can make a great addition to your hot tub set-up.

 The pros of an outdoor hot tub